mariatabanelli/embodied-feedback-dog/README.md

 # Embodied Feedback Dog

-An interactive robotics and real-time visual system using a SunFounder PiDog, Raspberry Pi, OSC, and TouchDesigner.
+An interactive robotics and real-time visual system using a PiDog, Raspberry Pi, OSC, and TouchDesigner.
 The physical robot acts as a sensing body, while a particle-based Labrador visualises the robot's behavioural condition in real time.

 Rather than treating a person as a direct trigger for visual effects, the project frames the physical PiDog and the digital particle dog as one feedback system: